Blue maomao: Distribution

 Blue maomao are found in the southwestern Pacific Ocean around North Island, New Zealand, the Kermadec Islands and have been recorded in Australia.

 Habitat and biology

 The blue maomao is a schooling fish of inshore waters, especially rocky areas, which feed on zooplankton although when zooplankton are scarce they will graze on algae.
 When feeding in schools chasing shrimps near the surface they can cause the water to foam.
 Each fish has a favoured sleeping spot among the rocks during the night and they change colour from blue to mottle green at night.
 Occasionally they will sleep in groups over sheltered, sandy areas.
 They are tactile fish and when not feeding will rub themselves on pebbles and they will also visit cleaner fish when there is no apparent need for them to be cleaned.
-They spawn from September to November and the juveniles are recorded from October to December, the eggs are 0.8mm in diameter and contain an oil droplet.
+They spawn from September to November and the juveniles are recorded from October to December, the eggs are 0.8 mm in diameter and contain an oil droplet.
 These fish can live to be 15 years old.